 Show the full name and address as provided on Form W-9 on the information return filed with the IRS and on the copy furnished to the payee.
-If you made payments to more than one payee or the account is in more than one name, enter on the first name line ONLY the name of the payee whose TIN is shown on the information return.
-Show the names of any other individual payees in the area below the first name line, if desired.
+If you made payments to more than one payee or the account is in more than one name, enter on the first name line only the name of the payee whose TIN is shown on the information return.
+You may show the names of any other individual payees in the area below the first name line.

-Sole proprietors.
-You must show the individual's name on the first name line.
-On the second name line, you may enter the business name or "doing business as (DBA)" if provided.
+Sole proprietor.
+Enter the individual's name on the first name line.
+On the second name line, enter the business name or "doing business as (DBA)" if provided.
 You may not enter only the business name.
 For the TIN, you may enter either the individual's SSN or the employer identification number (EIN) of the business.
 However, the IRS prefers that you show the SSN.